bfontaine/homebrew-changelog/README.md

 [ydl]: https://github.com/rg3/youtube-dl/blob/master/ChangeLog

-## Support
+## Caveats

 This is an alpha version.
-Right now we only support a subset of formulæ that host their code on GitHub.
+All formulæ have different ways of managing their changelog (if they have one), so it’s really hard to make a tool that works for all of them.

+`brew changelog` can find changelogs in the following cases:
+* Installed formulæ
+* GitHub-hosted formulæ
+* some Gitlab-hosted formulæ